All Episodes

 But he said he went there to learn about poverty.

-Yeah, they five they hired him in October 2005, nearly a year after his losing campaign as uh as uh John Kerry, who served in Vietnam, by the way, is vice president at the time.
+They hired him in October 2005, nearly a year after his losing campaign as John Kerry, who served in Vietnam, by the way, as vice president at the time.

-Uh Fortress owned a major stake in Green Trees servicing LLC, which rose to prominence in the 90s, selling subprime loans to mobile homeowners.
+Fortress owned a major stake in Green Tree Servicing LLC, which rose to prominence in the 90s, selling subprime loans to mobile homeowners.

 And now services subprime loans originated by others.

-If you're if you're selling subprime loans to mobile homeowners, uh the odds are that the majority of them are going to be in that category that Edwards calls the second America.
+If you're selling subprime loans to mobile homeowners, the odds are that the majority of them are going to be in that category that Edwards calls the second America.

 They're less affluent, shall we say.

-Edwards knew none of this while he was advising this much.
+Edwards knew none of this while he was advising this punch.

 Those are the things I remember.